Climate Change

 Policy risk:

-• More stringent policy requirements from the Government and official institutions regarding climate change, emission regulations and reporting requirements, which may potentially increase operating costs.
+• The possibility of more stringent sustainability policy requirements from the Government and regulatory bodies regarding climate change, emission regulations and reporting obligations looms, may translate into higher operating costs.

 Our Responses:

-• Conduct asset enhancement initiatives to prevent and alleviate the impacts arising from extreme weather events;
+• Implement asset enhancement initiatives to mitigate losses arising from extreme weather events.

-• Improve the portfolio’s environmental performances with various building enhancement works and green management practices.
+• Enhance the environmental performance of the portfolio through building improvement projects and green management practices.

 Assessment of Climate-Related Risks